janbodnar/Testing/flask-swagger-dredd.md

 swagger: "2.0"
 ```

 We use the YAML spec with the Dredd tool to automatically create tests for our endpoints.
 However, some data
 might be missing that Dredd is expecting.
 Using AI model, we fix this based on error messages we get.

 For instance:

 1. **Adding `x-example: 1`** to the `user_id` path parameter - this provided Dredd with a concrete value to use
-   when testing the `/users/{user_id}` endpoint
+   when testing the `/users/{user_id}` endpoint.
 3. **Adding example values** to the POST request body schema - this gave Dredd the actual data
-    to send in the request body
+    to send in the request body.

 The combination of the `consumes: application/json` field (which was already present) and the example values
 ensured that Dredd sends properly formatted JSON requests with the correct Content-Type header.

 Finally, we run the tests.